Skip to content

 4. Sign your registration

-The signature must be over a canonical JSON message (keys sorted alphabetically):
+The signature must be over canonical JSON with:

 javascript